Seize the day. Become an Arctic Warrior. Join a tight-knit community of driven individuals who start each day with purpose and have fun together.

 Learn to jump—and land safely.
 Work with helicopters.
 Go to Sapper School for field training and battle drills, learn a language, improve your marksmanship, and test your physical endurance.

-Earn a parachutist badge at Airborne School, a three-week program in Fort Benning, Georgia that culminates with a jump from a C-130.
+Earn a parachutist badge at Airborne School, a three-week program in Fort Benning, Georgia that culminates with five jumps from Air Force aircraft.

 Receive your air assault badge after completing the 10-day Air Assault School course that trains soldiers to work with helicopters, including sling-load operations (attaching cargo to the bottom of a helicopter).
 Repel from a UH-60 Black Hawk helicopter, and conduct a 12-mile ruck.

 Sappers build and repair fortifications, and re-form countryside with demolitions and heavy equipment to weaken the enemy.
 The 28-Day Sapper Leader Course trains you in tactics including medical, land mines, air and water operations, mountaineering, and weaponry using training exercises including drills and patrols.